-- Do not drive a car or operate machinery while taking narcotic pain medication. - Driving is not recommended if you had right ankle surgery until you are walking comfortably in a normal shoe.
-This may take 2-4 weeks after ankle surgery.
+- Do not drive a car or operate machinery while taking narcotic pain medication. - Driving is not recommended until you are walking comfortably in a normal shoe, usually ranging from 6-12 weeks after ankle surgery.

 When to call for help